Winterflower/winterflower.github.io/_posts/2017-08-14-black-box-attack-on-a-linear-SVM.md

 ---
 layout: post
-title: Decision boundary poisoning - a black box attack on a linear SVM
+title: decision boundary poisoning - a black box attack on a linear SVM
 ---

 ## Introduction